How a big company like Accenture handles big change—fast

 Our talented teams worked with agility to enable more than 500,000 Accenture users to adopt to the system changes, all while balancing the unprecedented challenges of working brought on by COVID-19 at the same time.
 The change program contributed to our global IT organization successfully instating the changes necessary to support the growth model.

-Strong partnership between IT and the business is imperative for immediate and long-term success—bringing together our culture of One Accenture.
+Strong partnership between IT and the business is imperative for immediate and long-term success.
 In addition, a user-centric change management approach that embeds just-in-time learning, aligns to clear business outcomes, and focuses on users’ behavior enables a culture of adopting new and evolving technology.